ntthduong/bank-loan-analysis/README.md

 This project is an interactive **Power BI dashboard** built to analyze bank loan portfolio performance.
 The dashboard focuses on monitoring key lending metrics such as loan applications, funded amount, amount received, average interest rate, debt-to-income ratio, and good/bad loan segmentation.

-The purpose of this project is to practice building a finance-domain analytics dashboard that supports business users in tracking portfolio performance, understanding repayment behavior, and identifying risk-related loan patterns.
+The main objective of this project is to practice building a finance-domain analytics dashboard that helps business users understand loan portfolio performance, repayment behavior, and potential credit risk patterns.

 > This is a guided portfolio project created for learning and practice purposes, with customization in KPI interpretation, dashboard structure, and business insight presentation.